 This course covers WLAN administration.
 Students are engaged in installation, set up and troubleshooting of WLANs.
 Students are exposed to intrusion detection systems, enterprise wireless gateways, and wireless VPNs.
 The course helps students prepare for the CWNA certification.
-Prerequisite: EET282 Co-requisite: EET285L

 EET 285L - CWNA Certification LAB